THE ULTIMATE STYLIST'S

 You can say BAH-LAY-AGHE, too, if you want to add a little pizazz to your pronunciation.

-You’ve probably heard of Balayage before, and seeing as you’re a hair-expert, you can probably spot a Balayage do from a mile away, but do you understand what a Balayage really is?
+You’ve probably heard of Balayage before, and seeing as you are a hair-expert, you can probably spot a Balayage look from a mile away, but do you understand what a Balayage really is?

 Most of your customers, and maybe even some stylists, think that Balayage is an end-result, a look, or a trend, but Balayage is more than that.